webzf/ztronics/_products/esp32-devkit.md

 ## Applications

-The ESP32 DevKit V1 is suitable for a wide range of embedded projects, including:
+The ESP32 DevKit V1 is suitable for a wide variety of embedded projects, including:

 - Internet of Things (IoT)
 - Home automation